rayhanhanaputra/rayhanhanaputra.github.io/_posts/2025-11-24-ncw-quals-2025-writeup.md

 To trigger deserialization, we send a harmless calculation request (`2+2`) which forces the app to reload `history.yml`.
 The YAML parser encounters our `!!com.qinquang.calc.PingUtil` tag, instantiates the class with our injected string, and executes the shell command.

 Because the app may quickly overwrite `history.yml` again with new legitimate entries, we perform a **race-condition attack** by scheduling multiple reads of the `content://` URI at intervals ranging from 200ms to 1600ms.
 One of these reads will catch the window where `history.yml` contains the dumped flag.
-We parse each read result with a simple regex to extract anything matching `flag{...}`, then immediately POST it to our webhook.
+We parse each read result with a simple regex to extract anything matching `NCW{...}`, then immediately POST it to our webhook.

 This two-stage attack chains an intent validation bypass with a classic deserialization RCE, all without requiring any dangerous Android permissions.
 The entire exploit runs within the sandbox of a normal unprivileged app.